-Certification specific to circus educational environments does not seem to be available.
+As of today, certification specific to circus educational environments does not seem to be available.

 HAVE YOU PREVIOUSLY WORKED AS CIRCUS SCHOOL RIGGER?

 As for previous working experiences, the majority of respondents - 59% - have never worked before in a circus school.